nathann3/instagram_web_scrapper/README.md

 ## Credentials

-Credentials can either be manually inputted in the commandline, or be in a .env file
+Credentials are entirely optional and can either be manually inputted in the commandline, or be in a .env file
 ```bash
 # in .env
 INSTA_USER=<yourusername>